 Parenting disputes involving high levels of conflict and animosity between the parties often lead to children of the relationship developing emotional, social, and behavioural problem in addition to negatively impacting concentration and educational achievement.
-These conflicts also affect how children view safety and security of their homes, as they often blame themselves for the parenting conflicts.
+These conflicts also affect how children view safety and security of their homes, as they often blame themselves for the Parental Conflicts.

 Parenting arrangements involving high levels of conflict and anger post-separation are twice as likely to foster these children’s issues compared to families that remain together.
 Post-separation conflict has been established as having the worst effect on relationships, with children often demonstrating signs of stress, depression, anxiety and anger.

 The most common types of post-separation behaviour include: –

 - Using children to convey hostile messages to the other parent;

 - Asking or “interrogating” children about the other parent’s life;

 - Creating situations where the children are required to hide information from the other parent;